edumes/my-garden/README.md

 - 📊 **Analytics**: Garden statistics and performance tracking
 - 🗄️ **Data Persistence**: PostgreSQL database with Redis caching
 - 🚀 **Scalable Architecture**: Clean architecture with dependency injection
+- 🔍 **Audit System**: Comprehensive logging and monitoring of all garden actions and system events

 ## Tech Stack